breathe-doc/breathe/testsuite/source/index.rst

   just a function with different directives.
 * **Support for multiple doxygen projects** - set it up to be aware of different projects and refence them by name or path for each directive.
-* **Allows embedded restructured text in doxygen markup** - some extra doxygen aliases allow you to add ``\rst`` - ``\endrst`` blocks to your comments and have the contents interpreted as restructured text.
+* **Allows embedded reStructuredText in doxygen markup** - some extra doxygen aliases allow you to add ``\rst`` - ``\endrst`` blocks to your comments and have the contents interpreted as reStructuredText.
 * **Basic support for Sphinx domains** - Link to functions in the breathe output with a standard Sphinx domain reference.